silverstripe/silverstripe-omnipay/README.md

  * Omnipay Framework - gateway interaction handling.

 Your application is responsible for:
-* Configuration of payment gateways, via YAML
+* Configuration of payment gateways, via YAML.
+* Providing system (amount, currency, return urls, etc), and customer data (name, address, credit card details, etc).
 * Linking one, or many payments to the thing you want to pay for.

 This payment module is responsible for: